 - Earthquake strengthening for Hawke's Bay Hospital

-New purpose-built and secure six-unit mental health facility in Porirua for patients with an intellectual disability and or mental health diagnosis
+- New purpose-built and secure six-unit mental health facility in Porirua for patients with an intellectual disability and or mental health diagnosis

-State of the art children's hospital in Wellington
+- State of the art children's hospital in Wellington

-- Free youth mental health pilot for 18 to 25 year olds in Porirua, now expanded to Capital & Coast DHB and tertiary institutions throughout Wellington, Hutt and Wairarapa.
+- Free youth mental health pilot for 18 to 25-year-olds in Porirua, now expanded to Capital & Coast DHB and tertiary institutions throughout Wellington, Hutt and Wairarapa

 - A new modern, purpose-designed health facility for the people of Buller in Westport